-TIME PERIOD: Early 1950s - Late 1960s
+TIME PERIOD: Early 1950s-late 1960s; Residual Radiation late 1960s-1977

 Allied Chemical and Dye Corp. was involved in research and development and small pilot-scale operations on uranium recovery from a phosphoric acid plant.
 Former AEC employees estimated that, at most, only a few pounds of uranium concentrate were produced.